haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/install-cns.md

 **DISCLAMER**:
 By running this command, you will download a compiled executable of CNS (Crystallographic and NMR System) which is free of use for non-profit applications.
-For commercial use it is your own responsibility to have a proper license.
+For commercial use, it is your own responsibility to have a proper license.
 For details refer to [the DISCLAIMER file](https://github.com/haddocking/haddock3/blob/main/DISCLAIMER.md) in the HADDOCK3 repository.

-### Compiling CNS by your own
+### Compiling CNS on your own

-Please see the [up-to-date installation procedure of CNS here](https://github.com/haddocking/haddock3/blob/main/docs/CNS.md), where you will find specific guide and troubleshooting sections.
+Please see the [up-to-date installation procedure of CNS here](https://github.com/haddocking/haddock3/blob/main/docs/CNS.md), where you will find specific guides and troubleshooting sections.